 DP World Hub, our centre of excellence for learning, leadership and talent enjoyed an impressive year of growth.
 Partnering with the business to provide relevant learning solutions and building on transformation initiatives aimed at developing and enhancing our leadership culture globally.

-a pilot project at our Jebel Ali port, for a new and intelligent High Bay Storage (HBS) system that delivers the capacity of a conventional terminal in a third of the surface area.
+Work is in progress to construct a pilot project at our Jebel Ali port, for a new and intelligent High Bay Storage (HBS) system that delivers the capacity of a conventional terminal in a third of the surface area.